 Next, we can click on the filter button and select the filters we want to apply (as shown below).

 After this step is completed, we can see the revenue, shipping, and marketing spending for all products that were sold via the Instagram channel, for example.

 More filters can be added to the pivot table as required.

 The default in Excel pivot tables is that all data is shown as the sum of whatever is being displayed in the table.
-For example, in this table, we see the sum of all revenue by category, the sum of all shipping expenses by category, and the sum of all marketing expenses by category.
+For example, in this table, we see the sum of all revenues by category, the sum of all shipping expenses by category, and the sum of all marketing expenses by category.

-To change from showing the sum of all revenue to the “count” of all revenue we can determine how many items were sold.
+To change from showing the sum of all revenues to the “count” of all revenue we can determine how many items were sold.
 This may be useful for reporting purposes.
-To do this, right click on the data you wish the change the value of and select “Value field settings” which will open the box you see in the screenshot below.
+To do this, right-click on the data you wish the change the value of and select “Value field settings” which will open the box you see in the screenshot below.

 In accounting and financial analysis, this is a very important feature, as it’s often necessary to move back and forth between units/volume (the count function) and total cost or revenue (the sum function).